My name is Tracy Culleton and I go by the pen name Danu Morrigan for this work.

 As part of looking to heal myself (at that time I thought I was broken and in need of fixing as they told me, not wounded and in need of healing as all we DONMs are), I came across EFT (Emotional Freedom Technique, also known as Tapping.)
 This has changed my life, and continues to do so, and I share it here in the hope that it can do the same for you.

-I need to stress that I have no qualifications in psychology or similar, that I'm no guru, that I don't hold myself up as an expert.
+As said above: I need to stress that I have no qualifications in psychology or similar, that I'm no guru, that I don't hold myself up as an expert.
 I'm simply a fellow daughter of narcissistic mother who's trying to find her way through it all and is sharing what I've found along the way.
-I have learned a reasonable amount through my reading and also through my experiences of running a forum for 4 years, so I do have some insights, but they're only that: insights, not dogma.
+I have learned a reasonable amount through reading and corresponding with , so I do have some insights, but they're only that: insights, not dogma.
 Please take what you find useful and leave the rest.

 I invite you to sign up for my FREE “DONM Guidebook for Healing and Thriving”.

 A new chapter of the Guidebook will be sent to you every week for you to build up into your own comprehensive resource.
 Themes include: how to heal from the abuse, dealing with your narcissistic mother, reclaiming your truth and many more.
 Your privacy is guaranteed and you can unsubscribe at any time.

 What other DONMs say:

 I'm often asked how I picked the name Danu Morrigan as my name for this site.

 Both Danu and Morrigan are Celtic goddesses, and I liked the idea of connecting to the metaphorical power of goddesses when my experience of being the daughter of a narcissistic mother was one of powerlessness.